mynar7/blog/content/blog/how-to-learn-anything/index.md

 ---
-title: Learn to code anything in 6 Steps
+title: Learn to Code Anything in 6 Steps
 date: 2019-08-18T19:00:00-0400
 ---